 You’ll need to look into your specific fish and their water requirements but for my little guys tap water and a good water conditioner are all I need.
-This is the one my brother uses… and I steal from his room when I’m doing a water change.
+I bought a bottle of water conditoner years ago and only recently reached the end… this stuff goes a long way!

 When adding water to your aquarium pour the water onto a plate or flat surface instead of directly into the tank so that the water doesn’t disturb the plants and sand as much as possible.
-Of course, if you already have fish make sure they are safely out of the aquarium and in a bucket with water.
+Of course, if you already have fish make sure they are safely out of the aquarium and in a bucket with water from the tank.
 Then once the water murkiness is gone you can add your fish!

 All that’s left now is to enjoy!
 Here’s a little clip of my fish as I was feeding them this morning.
 Good luck setting up your new tank… leave a comment below on what type of fish you are going to have!
 I always like to hear about other people’s pets!

-Psst… below the video is a little sneak peek of my 55 gallon… I’ll definitely be sharing that with you soon!
+Psst… here’s a little sneak peek of my 55 gallon… I’ll definitely be sharing that with you soon!

 Get Your FREE Wedding Binder